 Accelerated learning and tolerance development are both necessary for dealing with the rapid change associated with migrating and perhaps other environmental changes.
 Those with bipolar disorder may exhibit a different form of adaptability than those with ADHD, but still an adaptability enhancement nonetheless.
 Instead of being based on hyper-sensitivity to novelty it may be based on more extreme changes of the seasons or other environmental factors rather than changes of geography.
 Maybe the cyclical nature of the seasons allow for modulation of adaptability based on external seasonal cues.
 It known that bipolar disorder has correlations to genes involved in circadian rhythm, and it is thought that these genes could have evolved in Neanderthals to be later transplanted into the human gene pool during the Pleistocene.

-Longer DRD4 repeats have been correlated to the migration distance out of Africa, indicating that it is selected for under migratory circumstance, enhancing survival during migration.
+Longer DRD4 repeats have been correlated to ancestral migratory distance, indicating that it is selected for under migratory circumstance, enhancing survival during migration.
 The DRD4 7 repeat variant seems to have originated in the human gene pool at an odd time, during the time that Neanderthals intermingled with humans in Europe.
-Neanderthals (technically their precursors) migrated out of Africa even before humans did.
+Neanderthals (technically their precursors) migrated even before humans did.
 Since the DRD4 repeat lengths seem to be selected under migratory conditions, it makes sense that Neanderthals acquired the longer 7R variant first, meeting with the later humans who only had the 4R variant at the time.
 This writer claims that human progress wasn’t much until Neanderthals got involved, specifically citing the DRD4 7R variant as the cause (a mind-blowing read honestly, please do check it out).

 Those in a settled society would select against these genes because the increase in learning and tolerance would cause a more rapid development of intolerance to repetition.
 Intolerance to repetition is just the increased tolerance to the rewarding aspects of that task, as previously described.
 This intolerance to repetition would undermine the development of structured societies, where the human (non-Neanderthals) would better excel, at the cost of increased xenophobia, nationalism, and decreased learning speed.
 The decreased learning speed is precisely why the humans would be better adapted towards a settled society, where one can enjoy more repetitious tasks without as much reduction in rewarding sensation.
 And, as previously shown, the link of DRD4 7R and addiction is also based on this tolerance to reward effect.